Solomon333/diceGame-a.y/README.md

 - a simple and effective way to learn how the DOM works:

--setAttribute.
+- setAttribute.

--querySelector.
+- querySelector.

--if else conditions.
+- if else conditions.

--using a random number generator.
+- using a random number generator.